Chart Color Schemes

 Parkinson - Drewvale's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Asthma and mental health issues are most prevalent, affecting 6.2% and 5.6% respectively.
-77.3% report no medical ailments, similar to Greater Brisbane's 77.2%.
-The area has a higher proportion of seniors at 13.4%, compared to Greater Brisbane's 12.1%.
-Health outcomes among seniors require more attention than the broader population.
+The most prevalent medical conditions are asthma and mental health issues, affecting 6.2% and 5.6% of residents respectively.
+A significant majority, 77.3%, reported being completely free from medical ailments, similar to the Greater Brisbane average of 77.2%.
+The area has a higher proportion of seniors aged 65 and over at 13.4% (2,272 people), compared to Greater Brisbane's 12.1%.
+While health outcomes among seniors present some challenges requiring more attention than the broader population, overall results are outstanding.

 Frequently Asked Questions - Health